encoredev/encore/docs/other/vs-supabase.md

 For example, Encore lets you [define APIs](/docs/primitives/services-and-apis) using regular functions and enables cross-service type-safety with IDE auto-complete when making API calls between services.

-With Encore's [Backend SDK](/docs/primitives), you can build event-driven systems by defining Pub/Sub topcis and subscriptions as type-safe objects in your application.
+With Encore's [Backend SDK](/docs/primitives), you can build event-driven systems by defining Pub/Sub topics and subscriptions as type-safe objects in your application.
 This gives you type-safety for Pub/Sub with compilation errors for any type-errors.

 ## Encore's local development workflow lets application developers focus